What is group health insurance?

 All reimbursements are tax-free for employers and employees.
 An HRA allows you to control your monthly benefit costs.
 Because you set the allowances, you can better budget for your annual expenses.
 Plus, you won't face any rate hikes from year to year unless you decide to increase your allowances.

-• The individual coverage HRA (ICHRA): An ICHRA is an excellent option for organizations that want flexibility in their health benefit.
+• The individual coverage HRA (ICHRA): An ICHRA is an excellent option for organizations that want flexibility in their health benefits.
 There are no maximum contribution limits, which means you can offer your employees as much as you like as an allowance.
 You can also define eligibility and allowances by employee class, such as part-time employees and full-time employees.
 However, your employees must have their own individual plans to participate in the ICHRA.

 • The qualified small employer HRA (QSEHRA): A QSEHRA is a stand-alone HRA specifically designed for organizations with fewer than 50 full-time equivalent employees (FTEs).
 They come with maximum annual contribution limits set by the IRS.
 You must offer a QSEHRA to all full-time employees, but you have the option of determining whether or not to include part-time staff in this benefit.
 Unlike the ICHRA, your employees don't need their own individual health plan to participate in the QSEHRA.
 They only need a plan with MEC.
 Eligible employees can also have coverage through a spouse's or parent's group plan.